davemgj84/haiku/README.md

 # Location of deployed application

-- The application is deployed via Netlify and be visited here:
+- The application is deployed via Netlify and can be visited here:

   - https://haiku-app-by-david-jardine.netlify.app/